si4477/ira-visualization/README.md

 * [congressional_districts_outlines.json](/congressional_districts_outlines.json)
 * [states_outlines.json](/states_outlines.json)

-These contain the district outlines and the state outlines for the district-level and state-level visualizations, respectively.
+The first file contains the outlines of U.S. congressional districts (used only by the district-level visualization), and the second file contains the outlines of U.S. states (used by both visualizations).
 These GeoJSON files are modified versions of the [Cartographic Boundary Files](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) available from the U.S. Census Bureau, with Alaska and Hawaii repositioned to be adjacent to the contiguous United States.